murex/EventStormingJournal/_pages/1h-event-storming-book.md

 And guess what?
 It even contains drawings!
 Start reading now, and in 1 hour, you'll be ready to run your first Event Storming.

+[comment]: # Duplicated in about.md
+## Is this book for you?

+This book is for people who work in software organizations, and who belive that there is a better way to work together!

+Read this book to learn how to use Event Storming to break silos and to find the middle way between centralization and chaos.

+> What if I don't have a technical background?

+Event Storming emerged from the Domain-Driven Design community, which mostly consists of developers and architects.
+Yet, one objective of this book is to bring Event Storming to the masses, out of the technical circles.

 ## Table of Content

 1. [The essence of Event storming]({{site.url}}{{site.baseurl}}/foundations/essence-of-event-storming/)